-Through the generosity of Richard Louv and other BAWT supporters, BAWT offers Richard Louv Minigrants annually in the amount of $250 each.
+Through the generosity our supporters, BAWT offers Richard Louv Minigrants annually in the amount of $250 each.
 These funds help youth organizations and schools to cover the cost of venturing into the outdoors with the youth that they serve.
-We call this the Richard Louv Minigrant program to honor our good friend and supporter, author Richard Louv.
+We call this the Richard Louv Minigrant program to honor our good friend, author Richard Louv.

 About Richard Louv